stevomatthews/srt/docs/API-functions.md

 3. In **live mode**, you are only allowed to send up to the length of `SRTO_PAYLOADSIZE`, which can't be larger than 1456 bytes (1316 default).

-- Returns:

-  * Size of the data sent, if successful.
-Note that in **file/stream mode** the returned size may be less than `len`, which means that it didn't send the whole contents of the buffer.
-You would need to call this function again with the rest of the buffer next time to send it completely.
-In both **file/message** and **live mode** the successful return is always equal to `len`
-  * In case of error, `SRT_ERROR` (-1)

-- Errors:

-  * `SRT_ENOCONN`: Socket `u` used when the operation is not connected.
-  * `SRT_ECONNLOST`: Socket `u` used for the operation has lost its connection.
-  * `SRT_EINVALMSGAPI`: Incorrect API usage in **message mode**:
-    * **live mode**: trying to send more bytes at once than `SRTO_PAYLOADSIZE` or wrong source time was provided.
-  * `SRT_EINVALBUFFERAPI`: Incorrect API usage in **stream mode**:
-    * Reserved for future use.
-The congestion controller object used for this mode doesn't use any restrictions on this call for now, but this may change in future.
-  * `SRT_ELARGEMSG`: Message to be sent can't fit in the sending buffer (that is, it exceeds the current total space in the sending buffer in bytes).
-This means that the sender buffer is too small, or the application is trying to send a larger message than initially predicted.
-  * `SRT_EASYNCSND`: There's no free space currently in the buffer to schedule the payload.
-This is only reported in non-blocking mode (`SRTO_SNDSYN` set to false); in blocking mode the call is blocked until enough free space in the sending buffer becomes available.
-  * `SRT_ETIMEOUT`: The condition described above still persists and the timeout has passed.
-This is only reported in blocking mode when `SRTO_SNDTIMEO` is set to a value other than -1.
-  * `SRT_EPEERERR`: This is reported only in the case where, as a stream is being received by a peer, the `srt_recvfile` function encounters an error during a write operation on a file.
-This is reported by a `UMSG_PEERERROR` message from the peer, and the agent sets the appropriate flag internally.
-This flag persists up to the moment when the connection is broken or closed.

 |      Returns     |                                                           |
 |:----------------:|:--------------------------------------------------------- |
 |       Size       | Size of the data sent, if successful                      |